-To investigate some factors that influenced the dynamism in the regalia of Kwahu chiefs.
+To investigate some factors that influenced the dynamism in dress codes of the Kwahu chiefs from the 1950 to 2022.

-This objective aimed at investigating if any, the prime factors that influence the dynamism of the regalia of Kwahu chiefs from the 1950 to the 2022.
-The findings regarding this objective show that there are a few cardinal factors responsible for the noticeable changes in a few of the regalia and accessories of the chiefs in the Kwahu traditional area.
+This objective aimed at investigating if any, the prime factors that influence the dynamism of the dress codes of the Kwahu chiefs from the 1950 to the 2022.
+The findings regarding this objective show that there are a few cardinal factors responsible for the noticeable changes in a few of the dress codes and accessories of the chiefs in the Kwahu traditional area.

-During the focused group interview with the elders, it was found that the little changes that have occurred in the regalia of the Kwahu chiefs have beed due to fashion taste of the time.
-Among the key factors identified by the study which are responsible fot the somewhat significant changes in some of the costumes of the Kwahu people include, fashion trends of the time, technologogical advancement and personal tastes.
+During the focused group interview with the elders, it was found that the little changes that have occurred in the dress codes of the Kwahu chiefs have beed due to fashion taste of the time.
+Among the key factors identified by the study which are responsible for the somewhat significant changes in some of the dress codes of the Kwahus include, fashion trends of the time, technologogical advancement and personal tastes.